Al3x-G/GM-RockClimbing/README.md

 # About

 Greater Manchester Rock Climbing Group is a real group where I volunteer every Sunday.
 Advertisement for the group has been a mix of [facebook page](#https://www.facebook.com/groups/1530175777232049/) and the [meetup app](#https://www.meetup.com/greater-manchester-rock-climbing/events/vndsltygchbzb/).
-I wanted to create a single website that links everthing together and is easily accessible.
+I wanted to create a single website that links everything together and is easily accessible.

 ## User Experience (UX)